Bharath7066/FUTURE_DS_03/README.md

 ## ⭐ Project Outcome
 This project demonstrates how Power BI can be used to transform raw marketing data into actionable business insights, helping organizations improve funnel performance and maximize marketing ROI.

-# FUTURE_DS_03

-# Market Funnel Dashboard

-This Power BI Market Funnel Dashboard project analyzes customer journey stages and marketing performance through interactive data visualizations.
-The dashboard tracks important metrics such as leads generated, conversion rates, customer acquisition, campaign performance, and sales funnel stages.
-Various charts, KPI cards, and filters were used to identify where potential customers drop off and which marketing channels perform best.
-Data cleaning and transformation were completed using Power Query for accurate analysis and reporting.
-The dashboard helps businesses optimize marketing strategies, improve conversion rates, and make data-driven decisions.
-This project highlights skills in Power BI, business analytics, and interactive dashboard development.